Active Learning: The Dewey, Piaget, Vygotsky, and Constructivist Theory Perspectives

 Full Text:

-DOI: http://dx.doi.org/10.17977/jip.v9i3.487
+PDFDOI: http://dx.doi.org/10.17977/jip.v9i3.487

 Jurnal Ilmu Pendidikan by Jurnal Ilmu Pendidikan is licensed under a Creative Commons Attribution 4.0 International License.